 Call for Participation

-Building upon the success of our inaugural event in February 2010, the second Minnesota Celebration of Women in Computing (MinneWIC 2012) will bring together students, faculty, and technology leaders from across Minnesota and neighboring states to discuss the role of women in today's computing and technology fields, share experiences and strategies for success, and explore issues common to women working in these fields.
-It will be held February 24-25, 2012 on the campus of the University of Minnesota, Twin Cities.
+Building upon the success of our previous event in February 2012, the third Minnesota Celebration of Women in Computing (MinneWIC 2015) will bring together students, faculty, and technology leaders from across Minnesota and neighboring states to discuss the role of women in today's computing and technology fields, share experiences and strategies for success, and explore issues common to women working in these fields.
+It will be held February 20-21, 2015 on the campus of the University of Minnesota, Twin Cities.

 - Posters (Open to students)

 - Lightning talks (Open to all attendees)